cfjedimaster/fireflyapi/articles/intro_to_ff_node/article.0.md

 const CLIENT_SECRET = process.env.CLIENT_SECRET;
 ```

 To authenticate, we take these two variables and make a POST request to our authentication endpoint: `https://ims-na1.adobelogin.com/ims/token/v3`.
-We need to pass our credentials along with that requested scopes that allow for access to Firefly.
+We need to pass our credentials along with requested scopes that allow for access to Firefly.
 We can wrap up the entire thing in one simple function:

 ```js
 async function getAccessToken(id, secret) {